 He has been a practising meditator for the last 24 years in both the Mahayana and Theravada traditions and has had a growing involvement with Amaravati over the last 15 years.
 For the last 5 years he has been the Amaravati Librarian during which time he has overseen the implementation of new technologies into the Library.

-Retreat Centre Office Manager
+Retreat Centre Household Manager